 I visited Whytecliff Park all the way back in 2005, when I was only 18 years old during my first trip to Vancouver.
 At the time I had relatives who lived in the Vancouver area who invited me to see them for a few days and since they love nature too, this was one of the places they took me to.

-I’ll never forget how beautiful and clean the city was itself, but it was when they took me to see Whytecliff Park that I was truly amazed.
+I’ll never forget how beautiful and clean the city was itself, but it was when they took me to see Whytecliff Park, that was when I was truly amazed.
 I believe that place may have triggered something in my mind that made me feel infatuated with nature, all the way to today.

 Luckily, I’ve been able to dig up the old pictures I took when I went there so I’d like to share what you can experience there and/or if you decide to visit the greater Vancouver area, to absolutely stop by this park:

 When I first saw this specific spot, I made a promise that I would one day return and in 2019, I did, during a western Canada road trip I did.
 On that road trip, I began by visiting Vancouver Island, followed by Vancouver itself, then heading up to Whistler where I made sure to visit Whytecliff Park, then all the way to the Canadian Rockies in Alberta.

 But despite the awe of all those places I saw on my trip, Whytecliff Park still holds a very special place in my heart and going back there once more was truly nostalgic.